MuhammadHananAsghar/dataline/README.md

 ## What is it?

-DataLine is an AI-driven data analysis and visualization tool.
+DMGAI is an AI-driven data analysis and visualization tool.

 It's privacy-focused, storing everything on your device.
 No ☁️, only ☀️!